alexanderhaire/SodaPop/README.md

    git clone https://github.com/your-username/GreyMarketPlace.git
    cd GreyMarketPlace
    ```
+   Replace `your-username` with the GitHub account that hosts this repository.
 2. Install dependencies for both apps:
    ```bash
    ./setup.sh
    ```
+   This convenience script installs all Node dependencies in the `frontend`, `backend`, and `shared` workspaces.
 3. Copy `.env.example` to `.env` and fill in your secrets.
 4. Start the development servers:
    ```bash